A Blackbird in Silver

 A Blackbird in Silver is a novel by Freda Warrington published in 1986.

 Plot summary

-A Blackbird in Silver is a novel in which a quest is undertaken, involving spaceships and astronomy, and mystical mental powers.
+A Blackbird in Silver is a novel in which adventurers undertake a quest to defeat an evil creature.

 Reception

 Dave Langford reviewed A Blackbird in Silver for White Dwarf #75, and stated that "The writing spins out a huge ever-increasing trilogy.
 Beam me up, Scotty."